 Friendster (as a Social Networking Site)

 Back in my high school days, everyone’s raving about Friendster.
 It’s all about adding friends and posting testimonials, it was sure fun in the online world.
 You can even customize your profile and add some content into it.
-Being a newbie on the online world that time, I need to catch up with the rest of my classmates.
+Being a newbie to the online world that time, I need to catch up with the rest of my classmates.
 That’s where I spend most of the time whenever I sit down in an internet café.
 I was raving about it too.

-I must have posted about a thousand photos, changed layouts several times, changed my profile picture countless times and so on… Posting testimonials (and later, shoutouts) become my habit whenever I logged in.
+I must have posted about a thousand photos, changed layouts several times, changed my profile picture countless times and so on… Posting testimonials (and later, Shoutouts) become my habit whenever I logged in.
 Checking friends list and their profiles and customizing the layout and reading my About Me section and so on… it seemed rather endless.
 Or so I thought.

 Perhaps you’re wondering… what was the coolest thing back then?
 You might have the same answer as mine… seven years ago.
 Today, it’s a different answer.
 Friendster today focuses on games, entirely different from what it is back then.
 Almost five years have passed since I’ve created my first FS account (I have two, by the way), its social networking service was discontinued.
 Facebook’s success had contributed to this downfall.